Short answer: A little bit.

 It simply affects young seedlings from developing root systems (SOMETIMES).

 As a Crabgrass Management tool, it needs to be a registered product for this purpose.
 It must be applied at double the rate to get any benefit for crabgrass prevention.
-Dr. Christian’s studies and others, show it takes 2-3 years of applications to get to about 50-60% control of crabgrass.
+Dr. Christian’s and other studies show it takes 2-3 years of applications to get to about 50-60% control of crabgrass.
 THAT’S REALLY LOW, and not normally noticeable since crabgrass plants can easily put out hundreds of seeds per individual plant, every year!

 At double the rate, it can also cause surge growth, (fast growth) that fades quick as the nitrogen source depletes (there is no slow release in it) which is very stressful on a lawn in the long term. http://www.hort.iastate.edu/wp-content/uploads/2014/12/cornglut.pdf

 Its main benefit is that it fertilizes the grass, and grass that is fertilized well, will grow a thick healthy stand of grass that prevents weed growth naturally.
 So fertilize, but if I were you, use a more balanced slow release fertilizer that has a wider spectrum of benefits than just colour.
 It’s a very expensive source of fertilizer for what it does!
 There is much better value out there.

 It’s important to know the proper way to use it and when to apply corn gluten to your lawn